Deep thermalization under charge-conserving quantum dynamics: Analytical results

 \subsection{Maximally charge-revealing measurements}

 We first focus on the case of measurements in the computational ($z$) basis.
-These measurements fully reveal the local charge density (0 or 1) at each measured site, and thus are `maximally charge-revealing' [see Sec.~\ref{sec:deep_therm_conservation}, and Fig.~\ref{fig:concept}(b)].
-Our result in Sec.~\ref{sec:rmt} on a Haar-random state of fixed charge subjected to $z$-basis measurements already constitutes an extreme example of the effect of such measurements --- since the global charge $p(Q) = \delta_{Q,Q_0}$ is sharply defined, any measurement outcome on $B$ {completely determines} the charge on $A$, $Q_A = Q_0 - Q_B$, so the projected ensemble acquires a direct-sum structure across charge sectors.
-Now we aim to generalize that result from the case of a deterministic total charge to a general probability distribution of charge $p(Q)$ in the initial state.
-In this case, the measurement outcome on $B$ may increase our knowledge of the charge on $A$, but will not completely determine it in general.
+These measurements fully reveal the local charge density (0 or 1) at each measured site, and thus are `maximally charge-revealing' [see Sec.~\ref{sec:deep_therm_conservation}].

-We carry out the replica calculation for this case in Appendix~\ref{app:ansatz}.
-Even within the `replica trick', the problem is not analytically solvable; another limit is needed: the limit of large Hilbert space dimension for the charge sectors of the whole system, $\binom{N}{Q}$, {\it and} of the subsystem $A$, $\binom{N_A}{Q_A}$.
-The result is therefore expected to be accurate only in the limit of a large subsystem, $N_A \to \infty$, which is a stronger requirement than just the thermodynamic limit $N\to\infty$.
-Within this approximation, the result of our calculation is in the form of a generalized Scrooge ensemble (GSE)~\cite{mark_maximum_2024}.
+We carry out the replica calculation for this case in Appendix~\ref{app:charge_revealing}.
+Even within the `replica trick', we find that the problem is not fully analytically solvable.
+Analytical progress requires also a limit of large Hilbert space dimension for the charge sectors of the whole system, $\binom{N}{Q}$, {\it and} of subsystem $A$, $\binom{N_A}{Q_A}$.
+Further, the thermodynamic limit $N,N_A\to\infty$ must be taken {\it before} the replica limit.
+This is a reversal of the correct order that we expect will introduce an error in our results.
+To estimate this error, in Appendix~\ref{app:approximation_error} we retain the leading correction in the inverse Hilbert space dimension $\binom{N_A}{Q_A}^{-1}$ and show that, after taking the replica limit, the correction is proportional to $k^2 / \binom{N_A}{Q_A}$, $k$ being the statistical moment under consideration.
+Based on this result, we expect the result to be accurate only in the limit of a large subsystem, $N_A\gg \ln(k)$, a stronger requirement than just the thermodynamic limit $N\to\infty$.
+Within this approximation, the result of our calculation is found to be in the form of a generalized Scrooge ensemble (GSE)~\cite{mark_maximum_2024}, in agreement with our general conjecture Sec.~\ref{sec:limiting_ensemble}.

-The GSE, introduced in Ref.~\cite{mark_maximum_2024} to describe the projected ensemble of chaotic Hamiltonian systems at late times under general `energy-revealing' measurements, is defined as a stochastic mixture of Scrooge ensembles [the Scrooge ensemble is reviewed in Sec.~ \ref{sec:deep_therm_conservation}, see Eq.~\eqref{eq:scrooge}].
-Given a probability distribution over density matrices $\{p_i, \rho_i\}$, we can define a new ensemble, the GSE, by the following two-step prescription: (i) draw a density matrix $\rho_i \sim p_i$; then (ii) draw a state $\ket{\psi}$ from $\mathcal{E}_{\rm Scrooge}[\rho_i]$.
-It is easy to see that the $k$-th moment operator of a GSE reads